tomazk/envcfg/README.md

 ```
 ### `envcfg.ClearEnvVars`

 `func Unmarshal(v interface{}) error` recieves a reference to the same struct you've passed to `envcfg.Unmarshal` and it will unset any environment variables listed in the struct.
-Except for those that you want to keep and are tagged with `envcfg_keep:""` struct field tag.
+Except for those that you want to keep and are tagged with `envcfgkeep:""` struct field tag.
 It will throw an error on unsupported types.

 ```bash
 export SECRET_AWS_KEY="foobar"